quicwg/base-drafts/draft-ietf-quic-transport.md

 draining state before the packets arrive.
 If a peer could timeout within an Probe Timeout (PTO, see Section 6.2.2 of {{QUIC-RECOVERY}}), it is advisable to test for liveness before sending any data that cannot be retried safely.
-Note that it is likely that only application protocols or using applications will know what information can be retried.
+Note that it is likely that only applications or application protocols will know what information can be retried.